How to Flush Your Water Heater

 Flush the tank annually

-As noted in the detailed information above, flushing a hot water heater will remove sediment that can build up over time and reduce efficiency.
+As noted in the detailed information above, flushing a water heater will remove sediment that can build up over time and reduce efficiency.

 To flush the tank, follow the instructions above – step-by-step